monek-ltd/Monek.Checkout.WooCommerce/monek-checkout/trunk/readme.txt

 Need help?
 Contact [Monek Support](https://monek.com/contact) or visit the [WordPress.org support forum](https://wordpress.org/support/plugin/monek-checkout/).

 == Changelog ==

+= 4.2.1 =
+* Fixes an issue where Apple Pay orders showed a different payment method in order confirmations, emails, and the admin order screen.

 = 4.2.0 =
 * Enhanced the Express Checkout flow by introducing a verification token returned by the backend, allowing the plugin to validate and update the payment accordingly.